MaestroOfAutomation/nhk-weather-parser/README.md

 ## How It Works

 1. **Time-Based Execution**: The application runs continuously, checking the current time every 30 seconds.
-It only executes the weather reporting workflow at 14:35 each day, sleeping during other times to minimize resource usage.
+It only executes the weather reporting workflow at the configured time each day (set in config.json, default: 16:00 UTC), sleeping during other times to minimize resource usage.

 2. **Web Scraping**: The application uses Playwright to scrape weather data from the NHK Japan weather website.
 It captures information about cities, temperatures, and weather conditions.